DoubleCouponDay/Chunkus/README.md

 # Vectorizer
 converts png files to svg files!

-This was a group project created and maintained by Samuel, Joshua, Matthew.
+This was a group project by Samuel, Joshua, Matthew.

 ## Building Requirements